Inzamam-khan123/TB-Resonance-Optimizer/README.md

 ### **How to Use**

 1. **Open the app:**
-   Go to [your app’s URL](https://tb-resonance-optimizerpy-inzamamkhan.streamlit.app/) in any browser.
+   Go to [TB Resonance Optimizer](https://tb-resonance-optimizerpy-inzamamkhan.streamlit.app/) in any browser.

 2. **Choose or load a preset:**
    - Select a built-in or custom preset from the dropdown, or enter your own configuration.